recalledz/project-start/README.md

    levels to the scale.
 The small epsilon term increases kills needed by roughly one every few stages (e.g., stage 9 takes ~3m10s instead of 3m).

-Cards in the deck but not currently drawn gain only half of this XP.
+Disciples not currently deployed gain only half of this XP.

 🧠 Attributes